 Within the guidelines of self-regulation, you’re helping your students build those internal drivers that will benefit them throughout life.
 We all need external motivators (can you say weight loss app?), but as we’ve advanced as professionals and adults (e.g., cleaning what we don’t want to clean, like the toilet bowl), we’ve needed to acquire more skills to help us maintain our own motivation.
 Our motivation has taken a direct hit in the past seven months, and we’re not sure when daily life will improve for everyone—which is why it is crucial that we provide those supports to our learners in all environments, especially digital environments.

-Thanks to Loui Lord Nelson for being here on the Inclusion Lab today and sharing these distance learning insights for teachers.
+Thanks to Loui Lord Nelson for being here on the blog today and sharing these distance learning insights for teachers.
 If you’re seeking additional ideas from educators, check out Loui’s terrific podcast UDL in 15 Minutes, featuring guests like Kelley Culp, Robin Dazzeo, Dan Marsh, Megan Gross and Lisa Yamasaki, and Brenny Kummer.
-Stay tuned, too, for updates on the new edition of Loui’s book Design and Deliver—she’ll be back in a few months with a Q&A about what’s new in the second edition.
-Until then, here are some of our favorite quotes from the first edition:
+And be sure to check out the new edition of Loui’s popular guidebook, Design and Deliver!